Create a folder named section1 for your work on these

 Joe said, "We're my teaching assistant's favorite class!"

-Write a Java class called HarvardSpirit
+Write a Java class called HarvardSpirit that produces

 the following output.
 Make sure your HarvardSpirit.java